K-Nishant-18/Cultural-circuit/README.md

 # The Cultural Circuit

-The Cultural Circuit is a vibrant, web-based platform dedicated to preserving, promoting, and celebrating cultural heritage from around the world.
+The Cultural Circuit is a vibrant web-based platform dedicated to preserving, promoting, and celebrating India's cultural heritage worldwide.
 It aims to engage, educate, and empower individuals to discover, appreciate, and preserve cultural traditions for future generations.

 ## Table of Contents